 - consider the amount of time you need for each commitment

 - go over what you have written and decide the order it should go in your calendar

 - now that you have a better understanding of what needs to happen next week, make sure to add them all to your analog calendar

 - Whiteboard (believe it or not, everyone on the AE team has this)

 - Bullet Journal (we have a Dojo course just for this)

-The three main reasons why users would go for digital calendars are: portability, convenience, and recurring events.
+The three main reasons benefits of using a digital calendar app are: portability, convenience, and recurring events.

-It’s also super easy to share events with other people.
-Then there’s the recurring events and reminders–which can be very tedious when you do it manually.
+It’s also super easy to share events or meetings with other people.
+Another part of calendar management are recurring events and reminders–which can be very tedious when you do it manually.
 Remember when I shared about my mom having a calendar event to speak with her sisters?
 I created a recurring event on her phone and shared it with her sisters.
 I also shared it with myself so that I can gently remind my mom about it a few hours before.